Microsoft/IntuneDocs.pt-pt/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Pré-requisitos

-Para utilizar políticas de conformidade de dispositivos, é necessário que:
+Para utilizar as políticas de conformidade do dispositivo, não se esqueça de:

 - Utilize as seguintes subscrições: